hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

 + Learn features of images of the digit 2
   + RBM learning a model of images of handwritten 2s
-    + all digit classes w/ considerably larger weight $\to$ wide variety of features btw them good at reconstructing all the different classes of digits
+    + all digit classes w/ considerably larger weight, wide variety of features btw them $\to$ good at reconstructing all the different classes of digits
     + a good model for digit classes:
       + binary vector of handwitten digit images able to find low energy states compitable w/ that image
       + unable to find low energy w/ binary vector away from the target image